-The construction of Phase 2 was accelerated by a Public-Private Partnership (P3) formed between the FDOT and the Design-Build Team that included a 5-year finance component for the 3-year project.
+The second phase ($94 Million) connected US 1 to a system-to-system interchange with I-95.
+This construction was accelerated by a Public-Private Partnership between the FDOT and the Design-Build Team that included a 5-year finance component for the 3-year project.
+The phase included eight bridges and interchanges and over 30-lane-miles of pavement.

-When complete, northern St. Johns County will have significantly better access to both I-95 and SR 9A, making it easier to get to major destinations like the St. Johns Town Center in Duval County and giving them a faster route to Downtown Jacksonville.
+While the first two phases provided a shortcut from US 1 to SR 9A and alleviated traffic from the I-95 and I-295 Interchange, the third phase was the most anticipated and sought-after leg of the corridor.
+Northern St. Johns County now has significantly better access to both I-95 and SR 9A, making it easier to get to major destinations and giving them a faster route to Downtown Jacksonville.